evandeilton/arxivsearcher/README.md

 ### Jupyter Notebook Example

-**Search for "quantum computing" papers, download the first 3, and save results to JSON:**
+**Search for "chat gpt" papers, download the first 3, and save results to JSON:**

 ```python
 # Import the run_arxiv_search function